 Liz Maxwell joined the research team in October 2016 as Project Co-Ordinator, supporting the 5-year ERC-funded teacher selection project.
 Liz has over twenty years' experience working in schools and teacher education around the globe including The UK, Australia, Hong Kong and The United Arab Emirates.

-Mark Davies joined the research team in October, 2017 as the Project Animator to develop the interactive video SJTs.
-Previously Mark worked as a CG animator at Crytek UK and Wales Interactive.
+Mark Davies joined the research team in October, 2017 as the Project Animator to develop the video SJTs.
+Previously Mark worked as a 3D animator at Crytek UK and Wales Interactive.
 He also lectured part-time on a computer animation course at the University of South Wales.
-His most recent position was with Futurium as a 3D artist and then as a CG generalist and graphic designer.
+His most recent position was with Futurium as a 3D artist and then as a 3D generalist and graphic designer.

 Tracy Durksen (University of New South Wales, Australia), is a collaborator who is currently working with educational experts in Australia helping to develop the use of SJTs for teacher development